 Self-Description:

-As a PhD student in the Robocoenosis project, I am currently developing different methods to use animals as environmental sensors for an aquatic biohybrid system.
-My focus in the project is on behavioural analysis of bivalves and the evaluation of aquatic plankton diversity.
-Before my PhD, I worked on comparative morphology in my bachelor’s and partly master’s degree.
-For my master’s thesis I switched to molecular phylogenetics of scaphopods (molluscs).
-Along the way, I also worked at the Natural History Museum Vienna in a project on the study of aquatic trematode diversity in Austria and in a project of the City of Vienna on the conservation of breeding birds.
+As a PhD student in the Robocoenosis and BioDiMoBot projects, I am currently developing different methods to use animals as environmental sensors for an aquatic biohybrid system.
+My focus in the project is on behavioural analysis of bivalves and assessment of aquatic plankton diversity.
+Prior to my PhD, I worked on comparative morphology for my Bachelor’s and part of my Master’s degree.
+For my Master’s thesis I switched to molecular phylogenetics of scaphopods.
+During this time I also worked at the Natural History Museum of Vienna on a project to study the diversity of aquatic trematodes in Austria.
+I also worked on a project for the City of Vienna on the conservation of breeding birds.

 Projects: